 The protective efficacy of ensitrelvir is consistent with results from prior studies showing that most SARS-CoV-2 transmissions to HHCs occur within 10 days of illness onset in IPs.9,24-26 While some cases occurring after day 10 may represent instances of household transmission, most cases are likely due to exposure in other settings.
 Of note, the mean plasma concentration of ensitrelvir on day 10 was above the target concentration (2.99–3.70 µg/mL) estimated in nonclinical studies.16,17 The results of this trial indicate that the prolonged plasma elimination half-life of ensitrelvir provides effective prophylactic activity well beyond the 5-day administration period.

-No new safety signals were identified, and ensitrelvir was generally well tolerated, with patient-reported adverse event rates comparable with those for placebo.
+No new safety signals were identified with patient-reported adverse event rates comparable with those for placebo.
 Alterations in plasma HDL levels were reversible and not associated with clinical events.

 As ensitrelvir was administered to a minority of IPs in Japan, and given the prior reports of TEAASs associated with reduced susceptibility to ensitrelvir,27 the theoretical risk of rapid emergence and transmission to HHCs was assessed by sequencing of breakthrough infections.
 Ensitrelvir treatment in the IPs was not associated with reduced PEP efficacy in the corresponding HHCs, suggesting that prophylaxis failures were not due to the transmission of TEAAS variants.
 No instances of transmission from ensitrelvir-treated IPs to placebo contacts were documented, which is consistent with the low rates of TEAAS variants (<0.5%) reported in the GISAID database,28 and the Japan Institute for Health Security29 has not reported TEAASs in clinical specimens even with the widespread use of the drug in Japan since November 2022.
 However, further studies are required to monitor this potential risk.

-The strengths of this trial include the inclusion of HHCs from diverse age groups and geographical locations, well-matched baseline characteristics, a robust study design including detailed virologic assessments and compliance monitoring through blood level measurements, and well-defined endpoints.
-The inclusion of a highly immune population and HR individuals strengthens the generalizability of the findings and is highly representative of the current immunologic status of SARS-CoV-2 globally.
+The strengths of this trial include the inclusion of HHCs from diverse age groups and geographical locations, well-matched baseline characteristics, a study design including detailed virologic assessments and compliance monitoring through blood level measurements, and well-defined endpoints.
+The inclusion of a highly immune population and high-risk individuals strengthens the generalizability of the findings and is representative of the current immunologic status of SARS-CoV-2 globally.

 Multiple aspects can influence household transmission rates, including physical household size, masking practices, social distancing and the use of other public health and social measures, however a limitation of this study was the failure to collect these data.
 The use of antivirals in IPs may have further reduced the risk of transmission, potentially affecting the efficacy of PEP, particularly in Japan, where antiviral treatment was administered to 38% of IPs compared to approximately 6% in the US.
 The IPs did not have sequence data from follow-up samples to detect the possible TEAASs conferring reduced susceptibility.
 Additionally, as ensitrelvir is a moderately strong cytochrome P450 3A inhibitor, its use requires careful consideration of potential drug–drug interactions.
 Accordingly, participants receiving contraindicated medications were excluded from participation.

-In conclusion, the prompt initiation of oral ensitrelvir PEP was effective in preventing COVID‑19 in HHCs, including those with risk factors for severe disease, and was generally well tolerated without apparent safety concerns.
+In conclusion, the prompt initiation of oral ensitrelvir PEP was effective in preventing COVID‑19 in HHCs, including those with risk factors for severe disease without apparent safety concerns.
 These findings suggest its potential effectiveness in reducing the risk of illness from other unprotected settings, such as outbreaks in acute and long-term care facilities.

 Funding Support